 “[In Promised Land] Warren’s masterful research and vivid descriptive skills again shine through as he wraps up his trilogy.”
 Selected as “Editor’s Choice” by the Historical Novel Society

 “Warren brings history to life in his writing, giving readers a sense of place with atmospheric prose.
 It is obvious that he has done extensive research on his subject, but he’s made it approachable for the casual reader.
 Even if you only have an inkling of Wyatt Earp’s fate, the rising suspense will draw you in.”
 The Emporia Gazette, Emporia, KS

 “A good book offers the ultimate escape.
 It’s armchair travel to those wild places of the imagination.
 And if the best of books allows us to escape to new realms, then I would have to say that Warren’s books took me to places I had previously not expected to visit, but I’m really glad I went there.”
 Peta Stevallai, New Zealand Booklovers

-The original hardback editions are available for order below.
+The original hardback editions and the new paperback editions are both available for order below.
 All books will be signed by the author.

 Check out this Review From the “Historical Novel Society”

 I was honored to provide an interview for Lois Reitzes which aired on her famous radio show “City Lights” on WABE Atlanta.
 She was as well-prepared, smart, courteous and kind as I knew she would be.
 Thank you for having me Lois!
 Hear the interview.

 Mark Warren has two author programs on the subject of Wyatt Earp: The Rocky Road of Researching Wyatt Earp, and What Made Wyatt Earp Tick?
 For speaking inquiries contact his publicist, Susan Brown at email@example.com or 706-864-5928